 You Almost Passed the CMA Exam – What Next?

-First, Sign Up To Retake The Exam Right Away
+First, Sign Up to Retake the Exam Right Away

 Yes, you will have to pay the exam fee again.
-Register for the next earliest exam date here.

 Closely Review Your Performance Report